Oscar Orbos: Politics

 In 1987, Orbos ran and won as congressman and represented the first district of Pangasinan from November 1987 to December 1989.
 He was cited as one of the most active congressmen in the 8th Philippine Congress.
 He was cited as one of the 1989 Ten Outstanding Young Men (TOYM) for Public Service and legislation.

 On January 4, 1990, President Corazon Aquino appointed him as secretary of the Department of Transportation and Communications.
 As secretary, one of the most notable contributions was the yellow lane, where the two outermost lanes of 4-6 lane roads were allotted for public utility vehicles, mostly buses.
 He also facilitated the approval of cellular broadcast.
 This made it possible for companies to offer a new form of communication more popularly known as "cellular phones".

 On December 21, 1990, Orbos was appointed by Aquino as her executive secretary.
 During that time, Iraq already occupied Kuwait and it had plans to make further attacks on Saudi Arabia.
 Orbos facilitated measures for the repatriation and communication to overseas Filipino workers working in the Middle East.

 He resigned on July 5, 1991 and returned to private life.
 He co-hosted GMA Network's Firing Line, a TV panel talk show with Teodoro Benigno, Mrs. Aquino's former press secretary.
-During the 1992 elections, he actively supported fellow Pangasinense Fidel Ramos to the presidency.
+During the 1992 elections, he actively supported fellow Pangasinense Fidel Ramos to the presidency and successfully won again as representative of the first district of Pangasinan.
+He served once more in the Congress until 1995.

 In 1995, he resigned as host of the TV program and ran for the position of Governor of Pangasinan.
 He won the election via landslide.
 As governor, he initiated the establishment of a Provincial Action Center to provide public direct access to all provincial and national government offices to respond to needs of his constituency.
 Orbos gained the highest public approval rating as governor.

 Orbos served as the governor of Pangasinan for only one term until 1998.
 He chose not to seek reelection to instead run for the position of Vice President in 1998 as a running mate of Renato de Villa under Reporma.
 However, he lost to Senator Gloria Macapagal Arroyo.

 Orbos sought a political comeback in 2022, running for representative of Pangasinan's 1st district under Aksyon Demokratiko.
 He supported the presidential bid of Isko Moreno and later of Vice President Leni Robredo.
 However, he lost to former Alaminos Mayor Arthur Celeste.

 In 2024, President Bongbong Marcos appointed him as the acting chairperson and member of the Board of Directors of the People's Television Network, Inc. (PTNI).